 Job Site Arrival

 On the day of the scheduled installation, ensure the installation team is wearing professional-branded attire.
 Depart for the job site so as to arrive within the agreed time “window”.
 If the arrival time cannot be met, contact the customer immediately for re-scheduling.

 When arriving at the job site, avoid parking the truck in the customer’s driveway.
 Instead, park in the street and place 4-6 traffic cones adjacent to the truck.
 If available, meet with the customer and notify him/her of your arrival.
 Introduce yourself, smile and be professional and courteous at all times.
 Although the customer has already received a call, explain the day’s procedure and expected duration.

 Protect the Job Site

 Each day, prior to starting installation, protect the customer’s property.
-This may involve taping plastic sheets around the space to be coated as a protective barrier to rain, snow or wind.
+Tape plastic sheets around the space to be coated as a protective barrier to rain, snow or wind.
 If necessary, protect cabinets or other items from grinder dust or debris with a self-adhering masking film.
 Similarly, if needed, use the self-adhering masking film to protect windows, walls and cars from over spray.

 Protecting pools, spas, fountains and water features is also crucial.
 Product collected on the water surfaces can clog filtration systems resulting in expensive repairs.

-These tips may sound elementary, but they have a huge impact on the customer experience.
+These tips may sound elementary, but they have a huge impact providing a superior customer experience.
 And they may save you money by reducing “call-backs”.
 Customer communication, a job-site arrival protocol, and proper protection of customer property are just a few of the important services in providing customers with a positive experience.
-You may have installed a stunning epoxy floor, but the breakdown at any one of these customer “touch points” may determine whether you are referred to another customer.

 Share this Post